-The Four Key Relocation Questions for new IE Madrid Students
+The 4 Key Relocation Tips for IE Madrid Students

 First of all, congratulations for being accepted to IE: one of the top ten MBAs in the world, and located in Madrid and nearby Segovia, a city made to enjoy and discover Spain during a term, 2 years or more.